 Life story work is one of the key therapeutic approaches when working with children in care or who have been adopted.
 Whilst it might sound simple, there is much more to this work than creating an annotated photograph album or a memory box for the child.

-Blossom is able to offer training packages suitable for foster carers and adopters, social workers and supervising social workers.
-These are typically 2 day courses but we are also able to offer bespoke training that will suit the needs of your organisation.
-This might be an afternoon workshop for social work students or seminars for Adoption Support Workers.
+Blossom is able to offer training packages suitable for foster carers, special guardians and adopters, social workers, family support workers and supervising social workers.
+These are typically 2 day courses but we are also able to offer bespoke training that may better suit the needs of your organisation.
+This might be an afternoon workshop or a one day whistle stop tour.
 Please feel free to contact us to discuss your requirements.
 We always aim to be flexible in our service provision.

 Two day training packages will follow the format advocated by Wrench & Naylor (2013) in 'Life Story Work for Children who are Fostered or Adopted: Creative Ideas and Activities.'
 Our training is always experiential.
 We think it is important for parents, carers and practitioners to experience the creative techniques for themselves in order to support children and young people in their life story journey.